 D. Technical rationale and justification,

-16. This Mutual Resolution including a comprehensive Technical Report (VIAQ-05-09).
+16. This Mutual Resolution includes a comprehensive Technical Report (VIAQ-05-08).
+The technical report includes the technical rationale used to harmonize existing regulations and standards.

 II.
 Text of the Mutual Resolution on Vehicle Interior Air Quality